dipesh55/ECG-data-analysis-and-heart-disease-prediction-using-machine-learning-algorithms/README.md

 the CNN classifier.
 Optimization of the proposed CNN classifier includes various deep learning techniques such as batch normalization, data augmentation, Xavier initialization, and dropout.
 In addition, we compared our proposed classifier with two well known CNN models; AlexNet and VGGNet.
-Again, we different Algorithm for classification using Knearest Neighbors(KNN) which recently shows outstanding performance in the field of pattern recognition.
+Again, we use different Algorithm for classification using Knearest Neighbors(KNN) which recently shows outstanding performance in the field of pattern recognition.
 E classifier.
 Optimization of the The KNN algorithm assumes that similar things exist in close proximity.
 In addition, we compared our proposed classifier